ZachRosenthal04/LHL_Midterm_Project/README.md

 4. **Florida, USA**: Records sales of 5,000+ cases and revenue around $699,000.
 5. **Oklahoma, USA**: Contributes significantly with 4,000+ cases and $480,000+ in revenue.

-These markets are pivotal for our strategic focus and resource allocation.
+These markets are pivotal for strategic focus and resource allocation.

 ### Most Profitable Products
 - **Tequila Vivo**: Despite lower sales volume (731 cases), it's the most profitable per case, averaging $308 profit per case.